PhobGCC/PhobGCC-doc/For_Makers/Build_Guide_1.2.md

 # Parts

-Some of the parts are
+Some of the parts are taken from a donor Gamecube controller, while others must be sourced new.
+Check the [PhobGCC Ordering Guide](https://docs.google.com/presentation/d/1oINA7_uTVTVmYVD8K1pJWOuYjSPyhjqsKgl4iAZOqRE/edit?usp=sharing) for a list of what you need to purchase.

 ## New Parts